Basic Riding Courses in Southern California

 What kind of bikes will we ride?
 Can I use my own bike?

 We offer a wide variety of makes and models that are 125-250cc's.
-You may use your own motorcycle in the class, but it must meet two of three criteria set by the state program: under 500ccs, under 400 lbs., and/or seat height of under 30".
-You must also show proper registration and insurance documents.
+You may use your own motorcycle in the class, but it must meet two of three criteria set by the state program: 525cc or less, 425 lbs or less, and a seat height of 32" or less.
+Your motorcycle will be inspected for approval and you must also show proper registration and insurance documents.

 What if I only want to ride a scooter?

 California requires an M1 license for all motorcycles and scooters.
-You can use your own scooter in class as long as it meets the same criteria as training motorcycles (under 500cc, less than 400 lbs. and under a 30" seat height).
-You must also bring current registration and insurance documents to show us.
+You can use your own scooter in class as long as it meets the same criteria as training motorcycles (525cc or less, 425 lbs or less, and a seat height of 32" or less).
+Your scooter will be inspected for approval and you must also show proper registration and insurance documents.

 Do I need to get my motorcycle permit first?